DeanoBurrito/northport/README.md

 or you can just point `TOOLCHAIN_DIR` to your cross compiler bin folder.

 If you're unsure of whether your toolchain is setup, you can test it with `make validate-toolchain`.

-### Setting up the build environment (Clang)
-Clang requires no setup to use.
-As long as it's installed (and llvm too, llvm-ar is used), it's ready to go.

 ### Make targets
 The full list of make targets are below: